 Operating outside the law is nothing new in Humboldt County, where longtime growers like Leo say they're used to being outlaws – a label many embrace as a badge of honor.

 "We sort of liked that outlaw, fringe-of-society mindset," Leo declared.

 Lined with gargantuan Redwood trees that stretch to the sky and hug the Pacific Ocean, Humboldt County makes up a third of Northern California's Emerald Triangle, the nation's largest marijuana-growing region.
 Some old timers have been growing here since the 1960s.

 With a population of 135,000 hit hard by declines in its biggest job-producing sectors of timber, fishing and dairy, cannabis became a lifeline for this rural county's economy.

 "This is what's kept this economy afloat," said Max Esdale, a Humboldt County native who grew up in a pot-producing family and now works for a cannabis technology firm.
 "Here in Humboldt County, we’ve managed to keep the standard of living because the cannabis industry has given people an avenue to supplement their income."

-Transforming an established “outlaw community” into a law-abiding center of pot-producing commerce is no simple task.
+Transforming an established “outlaw community” into a law-abiding center of cannabis commerce is no easy task.
 The vast majority of marijuana grown in Humboldt and California goes to states where pot is illegal and dealers can earn double or more per pound.

-California produces about 13.5 million pounds of weed each year and sends 11 million pounds – 81 percent – out of state, according to a January 2017 study by ERA Economics, which looked specifically at impacts on California’s medical marijuana industry.
+California produces about 13.5 million pounds of weed each year and sends 11 million pounds – 81 percent – out of state, according to a January 2017 study by ERA Economics.
 New regulations will have little to no impact on the state's booming illegal export market, according to that study.

 "We see nothing in the regulations that would incentivize illegal cultivators to exit the market," said Duncan MacEwan, who co-authored the 87-page analysis.